facelessuser/coloraide/docs/src/markdown/advanced.md

 try to maintain a high level of accuracy so that when a color is converted to a different color and back that it will be very close, if not exactly, the same.

-In general, we are able to keep decent round tripping by not not clipping values during conversion and maintaining as high a level of precision as we can, but there are some cases where the high level of round trip accuracy cannot be maintained, or even at all.
+In general, we are able to keep decent round tripping by not clipping values during conversion and maintaining as high a level of precision as we can, but there are some cases where the high level of round trip accuracy cannot be maintained, or even at all.
 There are even reasons where we willfully choose to sacrifice some accuracy for convenience in order to uphold intuitive expectations for the user.

 If you are a color scientist or you work in certain industries, there are definite reasons to uphold accuracy at all costs, but sometimes, you just want the colors to do the what you expect them to do.
 ColorAide tries to live in the